 To make these repairs, we need your help.
 You can make a difference by making a donation to support RTGH.
 Every dollar you donate is multiplied by the efforts of skilled and unskilled volunteers who provide all of their labor at no charge.
 A donation of $300 will provide materials that hard-working volunteers can use to make improvements worth ten times that amount!

-You may have contributed to the worthwhile national charities in response to higher profile disasters like hurricane Katrina.
+You may have contributed to the worthwhile national charities in response to higher profile disasters like hurricane Sandy.
 But we ask you to consider the heartbreaking conditions many people live in every day in this area.

 If you want to help through a donation or by volunteering your time, please click here.